SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Local Search.md

 >[!note]
 >Each [[Vertex Cover]] $S$ has at most $n$ neighbors

-The local search algorithm will consist in searching all the neighbouring solutions and tring to find the smallest [[Vertex Cover]]
+The local search algorithm will consist in searching all the neighbouring solutions and trying to find the smallest [[Vertex Cover]]

 >[!example] Possible algorithm
 >